 - A biopsy is not normally necessary.

-- A port-wine stain should not be confused with a 'salmon patch' or 'stork mark' that almost half of babies have, on the back of their neck in the midline.
+- A port-wine stain should not be confused with a 'salmon patch' or 'stork mark' (sometimes called a 'stork bite') that almost half of babies have, on the back of their neck in the midline.
 This fades over about a year and is entirely harmless.

 Are any further tests done?